Last updated on November 11th, 2023 at 06:22 pm

 I struggled to answer.
 I admitted that these two words were often used interchangeably.
 In my mind, our soul was the essence of our being, beyond our physical body.
 Our spirit was our connection to God, a Higher Power, or the greater universe depending upon one’s beliefs.
 One who was in the “spirit” referred to a state of being pointing toward our existence in the afterlife.

 I continued to think about this conversation for many years.
 Sometime later, I came to learn that this whole topic was the subject of much, heated, theological debate.
 And eventually, I discovered that a similar debate existed regarding pets and animals.
 The word animal comes from the Latin root anima meaning soul.
-Therefore, pets seem to be creatures with souls who are, and will be, spiritual beings.

 What can be more spiritual than living in the moment as dogs typically do?
 And what can be more soulful than those big brown eyes pleading with you for more cuddling and playtime?